mmark76/Markellos-System-v.5.3/README.md

 ## 1. Overview

-The **Markellos System v.3.3** is an advanced mnemonic and cognitive framework built as a modular **web-based application**.
+The **Chess-Mnemonic-Application-and-Epic-Chess-Stories-Creator-v.3.3** is an advanced mnemonic and cognitive framework built as a modular **web-based application**.
 It integrates temporal, spatial, and associative layers of memory through structured visual and linguistic cues.

 It serves as both a **learning tool** and a **cognitive architecture**, designed to organize and retrieve complex information efficiently — combining traditional memory palace methods, PAO encoding, and semantic linking.